book page

 Reviewer avatar

 This is the rare book where I highlight a lot, but I also use the highlights.
-The Onboarding sections feel super practical.
+The Game UX sections feel super practical.

 Reviewer avatar